 I brew beer at home, or have a distillery or brewery in Denver Water’s service area, what should I do?

-Raising the pH of the water used in brewing operations can affect the process of crafting beer or spirits.
+An increase of pH of the water used in brewing operations can affect the process of crafting beer or spirits.
 Homebrewers should ask their local homebrew shop for suggestions on appropriate products to reduce pH.

 Breweries and distilleries typically have their own procedures for testing and adjusting water used in their operations and should continue to follow those procedures.
 The Colorado Brewers Guild recommends that Denver brewers acquire an independent water analysis of their brewing water to evaluate the specific impact.